lsst-dm/dm_dev_guide/usdf/onboarding.rst

 Notes:
  - Emergency contact: your own personal contact - relative, friend.
- - Group: select "FPD Rubin Operations"
+ - Group: select "FPD LSST Computing"
  - details of visit and project name: Using SLAC computing resources to collaborate on Rubin Operations.
 Seems optional to include your home institution.
  - Funding source: choose your majority support source